AndyWright360/Quest_Board/TESTING.md

 ![Section Pixel Bug](documentation/testing/section-pixel-bug.jpg)

 Despite thorough research, I couldn't find a definitive solution to this issue.
-It occurs when two sections with the same background color connect, resulting in occasional misalignment and a 1 or 2-pixel white line gap between them.
+It occurs when two sections with the same background colour connect, resulting in occasional misalignment and a 1 or 2-pixel white line gap between them.
 The size of this gap varies based on the width of the display screen.
 To mitigate this, I adjusted the height of the header section, which removed it from the range of display widths that the site can be viewed.
 However, I'm unsure if this would fix the issue across all browsers.

 #### Select Required Mobile Bug